 Daydreaming requires work and it turns out that people that daydream have a better working memory.
 What does this mean?
 Good working memory helps kids process incoming information, follow directions, pay attention and learn the building blocks of reading and math (through recognition and reproduction of visual and auditory cues and patterns).

 “REMEMBER THE GOOD OLE DAYS WHEN KIDS RAN AROUND THE NEIGHBORHOOD?”

-Physical activity used to be a given for after-school play.
-Today when my kids run wild through the neighborhood, they often end up sedentary on a screen at someone's house instead of building forts in the woods and entertaining novel and physical forms of play and mischief.
+The physical activity used to be a given for after-school play.
+Today when my kids run wild through the neighborhood, they often end up sedentary on a screen at someone’s house instead of building forts in the woods and entertaining novel and physical forms of play and mischief.
 Statistics show that approximately 1 in every 4 kids is overweight and 17% are obese.
-We cannot point to any one cause for these astonishing statistics, but it is well known that children are spending more time sedentary on screens rather than out playing in the neighborhood.
+We cannot point to anyone’s cause for these astonishing statistics, but it is well known that children are spending more time sedentary on screens rather than out playing in the neighborhood.

 “THE WAY WE SPEND OUR TIME DEFINES WHO WE ARE”

 Our children have so many wonderful ways to spend their time that are probably more important and will have produce long-term benefits than being on a screen.
 Our children should be developing hobbies, volunteering, spending quality time with family, and doing chores to ensure the family is operating together smoothly.
 In other words, pick anything that isn’t screen time and they are probably deriving more value from it.
 Screenagers, a fantastic documentary, features a teenage boy with a gaming addiction.
 His main regret after rehab is the loss of time that could have been spent practicing things he loved (like a piano) instead of playing video games.